-With the switch in the AEM position, a low noise 3.3 V LDO on the mainboard is used to power the radio board.
+AEM position: With the switch in the AEM position, a low noise LDO on the mainboard is used to power the radio board.
 This LDO is again powered from the debug USB cable.
 The AEM is now also connected in series, allowing accurate high speed current measurements and energy debugging/profiling.

-With the switch in the USB position, radio boards with USB-support can be powered by a regulator on the radio board itself.
-BRD4204D does not contain a USB regulator, and setting the switch in the USB position will cause the EFR32 to be unpowered.
+USB position: With the switch in the USB position, radio boards with USB-support can be powered by a regulator on the radio board itself.
+BRD4188B does not contain a USB regulator, and setting the switch in the USB position will cause the EFR32 to be unpowered.

-Finally, with the switch in the BAT position, a 20 mm coin cell battery in the CR2032 socket can be used to power the device.
+BAT position: With the switch in the BAT position, a 20 mm coin cell battery in the CR2032 socket can be used to power the device.
 With the switch in this position, no current measurements are active.
-This is the recommended switch position when powering the radio board with an external power source.
+This is the switch position that should be used when the radio board is powered with an external power source.
+The Wireless Pro Kit Mainboard (BRD4002A) features an additional 2-pin JST connector connected in paralell to the CR2032 socket that can be used with an external power source between 1.8 V and 3.6 V instead of a coin cell.
+The coin cell battery is not protected from reverse current, and it is therefore important to remove the coin cell battery from the CR2032 socket if applying external power.